 Well Dad only put in for the block to have a paddock to hold his killing sheep, he wasn't interested in the land at all.
 He used to go out and spend his spare time there and Mum use to go out there with him and they would stay for the weekend.
 Eventually they stopped there.
 They didn't really draw the block in the first place with the idea of ever living there, it was just to run his killing sheep for the butcher shop.
 He lived there for most of the rest of his life and the block is still in the family.
 Three generations of Nicholsons have lived there and still live there."3

 William was granted a lease of 18,000 acres off Wirlong Station for the purpose of holding stock he needed for his butchering trade.
 In the early days of the lease William and Mary would often spend a weekend on Glenwood with no long-term grazing ambitions.
 However, as the town of Shuttleton went into decline, William and Mary spent more time at Glenwood and eventually built a house there.5 William lived circa 1915 at Glenwood Station, in Nymagee, New South Wales.5

 The original house was burned down in 1918 and another built soon after.
-In 1917 William became the first landholder in the Nymagee district to grow a crop and although he had more failures than successes, he persevered putting a crop in every year.5 William was employed as a butcher at Nymagee, New South Wales, in 1926.6 William and Mary lived in 1930 at Shuttleton, New South Wales.7 The Nicholson's were a hard-working family but like most people of their generation enjoyed a simple social life with a love of sports; especially tennis, cricket and anything to do with horses.
+In 1917 William became the first landholder in the Nymagee district to grow a crop and although he had more failures than successes, he persevered putting a crop in every year.5 He was as a butcher in 1926 at Nymagee, New South Wales.6 William and Mary lived in 1930 at Shuttleton, New South Wales.7 The Nicholson's were a hard-working family but like most people of their generation enjoyed a simple social life with a love of sports; especially tennis, cricket and anything to do with horses.
 Tennis and cricket were played at Glenwood and dances held in the woolshed and the "Big Room" at night.5

 William died on 18 March 1969 at Nymagee, NSW, aged approximately 87.8,9